Kwirtz/novelpy/docs/source/usage.rst

        Wang.get_indicator()

-| The last novelty indicator available in novelpy is Shibayama et al.[2021]:cite:p:`shibayama2021measuring`.
-For this indicator you will not need co-occurence matrices.
-| You need to have the title or abstract (in our case we have both) for articles cited by focal papers and therefore the id of for each paper cited.
-| In the sample you can find these information in two different db: Title_abs_sample and Citation_net_sample.
+| The last novelty indicator available in novelpy is Shibayama et al. [2021] :cite:p:`shibayama2021measuring`.
+For this indicator you won't need co-occurence matrices.
+You need to have the title or abstract (in our case we have both) for articles cited by focal papers and therefore the id of for each paper cited.
+In the sample you can find these information in two different db: Title_abs_sample and Citation_net_sample.
 You then embbed the articles using spacy and do a cosine similarity between embeddings for focal papers.
-| Let's start with the embedding:
+Let's start with the embedding:

 .. code-block:: python